 Other legal steps you’ll have to go through in order to start a new business include registering your name, purchasing a business permit, and filing for local government permits that are required specifically for auto repair shops.
 Then you’ll apply for a sales tax license through your state government as well as apply for a federal Employer Identification Number (EIN).

 Choose a Specialization for Your Shop

 The next step in opening a new business is to decide whether to become certified specialists.
 You can either offer general services like oil changes, tire repair, and tune-ups, or you can cater your business towards one specific type of auto repairs.

 If you decide on general services, you will be able to capture a wide segment of the auto repair market.
 However, you may need to purchase a wider assortment of tools, adding to the start-up costs.
 Specialization makes it possible for your business to excel in a specific niche and gives you the ability to claim to be the best at a specific type of repair.
 The downside is that you may miss out on profits from other services and that a single specialization may not have enough demand to support an entire auto repair business.

 Plan for Various Start-Up Costs

-If you are starting a new business from scratch, you’ll need plan for all the associated start-up costs.
-Some of these costs include buying or renting property, building out your shop, and purchasing the required equipment and tools for business.
-You should also purchase insurance to protect yourself from liability.
+If you are starting a new business from scratch, you’ll need a plan for all the associated start-up costs.
+Some of these costs include buying or renting a property, building out your shop, and purchasing the required equipment and tools for business.
+You should also purchase insurance to protect yourself from liability, this is where you need to check on some Insurance Quotes to find the best one for you to help you with any liability claims.
 Other cost factors to keep in mind include legal counsel and the cost of specialization, if applicable.
 Even if you are the only mechanic at your shop, you’ll likely need at least one other employee to interface with customers and answer phones.